cdp menu

 Note: If it shows “Error Fetching data”, make sure to re-authenticate the activation key for the destination from Menu → Destinations page.

-7. Go to the “Schema Mapping” tab and map the segment schema with the destination schema for the identifiers that you have given in Step 2 by adding each schema using “Add Schema” button.
+7. Go to the “Schema Mapping” tab and map the audience schema with the destination schema for the identifiers that you have given in Step 2 by adding each schema using “+” button.

 8. Once this is done, click “Save List and Schema”